ustafamus/triple-user-type-auth-django/README.md

-This is a triple type userbasd login system
+This is a triple user type based login system ~Django~